 Last but not least, planning ahead allows you to craft a much more competitive proposal, because you've had the chance to work out any problems or idiosyncracies.

-Special note: When you are working toward a specific grant opportunity deadline, you should plan to formalize your plans with the C&F Office at least eight weeks in advance fo your proposal deadline.
+Special note: When you are working toward a specific grant opportunity deadline, you should plan to formalize your plans with the C&F Office at least eight weeks in advance of your proposal deadline.